GALVINLAI/galvinlai.github.io/_pages/softwares.md

 # Solvers for Manifold Optimization

-Although [Manopt](https://www.manopt.org/tutorial.html) is already the most popular and widely used Riemannian manifold solver, it is not applicable to some cases involving non-smooth objective functions and additional constraints.
+Although [Manopt](https://www.manopt.org/tutorial.html) is already the most popular and widely used Riemannian manifold solver, it is not applicable to some cases involving nonsmooth cost functions and additional constraints.
 Therefore, we have developed its extension to address these issues.

 ## Nonsmooth Objective on Riemannian manifold： RieSmooth